tannerlindsay/burrowhandbook/docs/activities/index.md

 There is a new waterway available nearby.
 Please check with your hosts about the current status.
 A bit further away there is also a lake.
 There are some amenities available to residents such as kayaks and paddleboards, so check with your host for more details.

+### Swimming
+There are SO MANY POOLS.
+The neighborhood has 4 pools available, including one just a few blocks away.
+There is also a great pool at a local rec center, where the water is especially warm.
+There are two "splash pads" within a short drive.

+There may be lap swim hours at the pools, but guest should verify if interested.